Samagra-Development/telemetry-documentation/docs/README.md

     - Prerequisites for setup on server
     - Posthog self-setup instructions
     - Setting up environment variables for your application
-    - Using posthog
-        - How to view
-        - What all can be done?
+    - Setting up Posthog on Digital Ocean:
-        - Example analytics
+        -

 - FAQ